BlockTypers/ExampleBlockTyperPlugin/README.md

-# MagicDoors
+# ExampleBlockTyperPlugin
-Bukkit/Spigot repository which allows users to create doors and other portals which can only be used with "Magic"
+Bukkit/Spigot plugin which uses the BlockTyperPlugin framework for logging and recipe creation.